 How to Avoid a CDL Suspension or Disqualification

 The most effective way to avoid losing one’s CDL license or qualifications is to not get convicted of the many traffic offense and other violations that can cause the problem.
 CDL holders should make every effort to beat or plea down traffic tickets or other charges that can have an impact on their license status.
-The best way to do that is by hiring an attorney with experience working with commercial drivers.
+The best way to do that is by hiring an experienced NY CDL attorney.
 An attorney can evaluate the charges and develop a strategy with the best chance of keeping points off the license and preventing a conviction.

 What to Do If Your CDL License is Suspended or Disqualified